-The PHA will consider exceptions to this policy for purposes of reasonable accommodation (see Chapter 2) or reasons related to domestic violence, dating violence, sexual assault, stalking, or human trafficking
+The PHA will consider exceptions to this policy for purposes of reasonable accommodation (see Chapter 2) or reasons related to domestic violence, dating violence, sexual assault, or stalking.

 VASH families are not required to find a unit within the jurisdiction of the issuing PHA.
 Families may live in surrounding jurisdictions under voucher portability provisions, with the only limitation being that the initial PHA's partnering VAMC must be able to provide case management services.